 III.
 DATE OF EFFECTIVENESS OF THE PROPOSED RULE CHANGE AND TIMING FOR COMMISSION ACTION NASD has designated the proposed rule change as one that: (i) Does not significantly affect the protection of investors or the public interest; (ii) does not impose any significant burden on competition; and (iii) does not become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate.
 Therefore, the foregoing rule change has become effective pursuant to Section 19(b)(3)(A) of the Act 6 and Rule 19b-4(f)(6) thereunder.
-At any time within 60 days of the filing of the proposed rule change, the Commission may summarily abrogate the rule change if it appears to the Commission that the action is necessary or appropriate in the public interest, for the protection of investors, or would otherwise further the purposes of the Act.
+At any time within 60 days of the filing of the proposed rule change, the Commission Page 15 of 16 may summarily abrogate the rule change if it appears to the Commission that the action is necessary or appropriate in the public interest, for the protection of investors, or would otherwise further the purposes of the Act.
 Pursuant to Rule 19b-4(f)(6)(iii) under the Act, the proposal may not become operative for 30 days after the date of its filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest, and the self-regulatory organization must file notice of its intent to file the proposed rule change at least five business days beforehand.
 NASD has requested that the Commission waive the five-day prefiling requirement and the 30-day operative delay so that the proposed rule change will become immediately effective upon filing.
 The Commission believes that waiving the five-day pre-filing provision and the 30-day operative delay is consistent with the protection of investors and the public interest.
-Waiving the pre-filing requirement and accelerating the operative date will merely extend a pilot program that is designed to provide investors, and associated persons with claims against industry respondents, with a mechanism to resolve their disputes.
-During the period of the extension, the Commission and NASD will continue to monitor the status of the previously discussed litigation.
-For these reasons, the Commission designates the proposed rule change effective immediately and operative on September 30, 2003.
+Waiving the five-day pre-filing provision and accelerating the operative date will have no effect on the protection of investors, and will further the public interest by immediately providing members that have claims against other members, or claims against associated persons that relate exclusively to promissory notes, with a mechanism to resolve their disputes.
+For these reasons, the Commission designates the proposed rule change effective on filing and operative immediately.
 IV.
 SOLICITATION OF COMMENTS Interested persons are invited to submit written data, views, and arguments concerning the foregoing.
 Persons making written submissions should file six copies thereof with the Secretary, Securities and Exchange Commission, 450 Fifth Street, N.W., Washington, D.C.
 20549.
 Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
 552, will be available for inspection and copying in the Commission's Public Reference Room.
 Copies of such filing will also be available for inspection and copying at the principal office of the NASD.
 All submissions should refer to the file number in the caption above and should be submitted by [insert date 21 days from the date of publication].
 For the Commission, by the Division of Market Regulation, pursuant to delegated authority, 17 CFR 200.30-3(a)(12).
 Jonathan G. Katz Secretary